-The question of global governance has occupied thinkers and philo ophers over centuries.
+The question of global governance has occupied thinkers and philosophers over centuries.
 Different designs have been forwarded.
 Some authors have supported the idea of a world government.
-Others have rejected it, ike Immanuel Kant, who instead advocated an international association of the republican states.
-Albert Einstein was of the opinion that we should have a world government based on a constitution approved by all state with a monopoly on armed force and with a mandate to solve conflicts by tween states by legislation.
+Others have rejected it, like Immanuel Kant, who instead advocated an international association of free republican states.
+Albert Einstein was of the opinion that we should have a world government based on a constitution approved by all states, with a monopoly on armed force and with a mandate to solve conflicts between states by legislation.
+12

-If we look at proposals that have emerged when the Second World War, the contribution by the University of Chicago could be mentioned.
-A group under the leadership of Robert M. Hutchins, the Chancellor of the University, and Giuseppe Antonio Borgese, Professor of the Sture, produced a preliminary draft of a world constitution, published in 1949.
+If we look at proposals that have emerged after the Second World War the contribution by the University of Chicago could be mentioned.
+A group under the leadership of Robert M. Hutchins, the Chancellor of the University, and Giuseppe Antonio Borgese, Professor of Literature, produced a preliminary draft of a world constitution, published in 1948.
 Another very elaborate proposal for a world federation was published by Grenville Clark and Louis B. Sohn in 1958.
 13